 BRUSSELS – It’s as predictably irritating and ultimately amusing as a speech by George Bush: when a RyanAir boarding call announcement is made, a no-holds-barred attack from all sides ensues.
 There’s no room for mercy or goodwill when these no-frills carriers come calling, no latitude for politeness allowed.
-It’s a stream of usually tired bodies, cooped up in a small airport’s tiny departure lounge, suddenly springing to life, a frenzied commotion that can be likened to big city Italian rush hour traffic converging on a dangerously small, narrow traffic circle.
+It’s a stream of usually tired bodies, cooped up in a small out of the way airport’s tiny departure lounge, suddenly springing to life, a frenzied commotion that can be likened to big city Italian rush hour traffic converging on a dangerously small, narrow traffic circle.

 But jaded to the drill, she was prepared.
-With the stern determination and unassailable control of a dominatrix –apparently, a quality RyanAir agressiveyly seeks during their employment screenings– the petite gatekeeper quickly asserted her absolute control after curtly, if marginally politely, scolding an elderly man for cutting in line.
-Not that anything resembling a line actually exists.
+With the stern determination and unassailable control of a dominatrix –apparently, a quality RyanAir aggressively seeks during their employment screenings– the petite gatekeeper quickly asserted her absolute control after curtly, if marginally politely, scolding an elderly man for cutting in line.
+Not that anything resembling a line actually existed.
 Except for the one Madame RyanAir firmly drew in the sand.

 Besides the priority given to some of those adults with the small bawling children, not the remotest sense of boarding order is found here; there are no seat assignments, no real queues.
-It’s an anarchy that works remarkably well thanks only to the terse and total control of a slight woman who takes absolutely NO crap.
+It’s an anarchy that works remarkably well thanks only to the terse and total control of a slight woman who takes absolutely NO shit.

 Anyway, after ten or so families were allowed through, a half dozen middle-aged men, all waving some sort of passes tucked into their U.S. passports, wormed their way through the chaos, cacophonously chanting, “priority pass, priority pass.”